 3 myths related to cybersecurity

-It is not clear where exactly some of the myths related to cybersecurity arise from, but what is clear is that leaving them behind is the first step towards a truly effective security strategy.
+It is not clear where exactly some myths related to cybersecurity arise from, but what is clear is that leaving them behind is the first step towards a truly effective security strategy.
 Among the most popular myths are the following:

 #1 The use of free antivirus is enough to protect my systems